MileHacker Logo

 • Modern skyscrapers rise in Luanda, alongside colonial architecture.

-• Economic growth supports reconstruction projects across the country.
+• Economic growth supports reconstruction projects nationwide.

 • The Angolan people's resilience guides the nation's journey forward.